Quadratic form representations via generalized continuants: From to : integral quadratic forms

 What are those rings of integers for which the following property holds?

 ``$m | Q(z,1) \Rightarrow \exists x,y,u \;(m= uQ(x,y) \land u \text{~unit})$.''

-The answer is given by the rings whose corresponding forms have class number $H(\Delta)$ equal to one \cite[pp.~6--7,81--84]{bue89}.
+The answer is given by the rings whose corresponding forms have class number $H(\Delta)$ equal to one \cite[pp.~6--7, pp.~81--84]{bue89}.
 Here $\Delta$ denotes the form discriminant.
-In the case of $\Delta<0$, all the principal rings satisfy the property; these $\Delta$'s are the following: $-3,-4,-7,-8,-11,-19,-43,-67,-163$; see \cite{Disc_Im_Quad_Fields_Cl_Number_1} and \cite[pp.~81]{bue89}.
-In this context, modified continuants provide a constructive proof of the property.
-For the case of $\Delta>0$, while we do not even know whether the list of such determinants is infinite, it is conjectured this is likely the case; see \cite[pp.~81--82]{bue89} and \cite{Disc_Real_Quad_Field_NarrowClassNo1}.
+In the case of $\Delta<0$, all the principal rings satisfy the property; these values of $\Delta$ are the following: $-3,-4,-7,-8,-11,-19,-43,-67,-163$; see \cite[A014602]{OEIS} and \cite[pp.~81]{bue89}.
+For these negative fundamental discriminants, generalized continuants provide a constructive proof of the property.
+It is also known that there are four negative non-fundamental discriminants of class number one, namely $-12, -16, -27$ and $-28$; see \cite[pp.~81]{bue89} and \cite[Thm.~7.30]{Cox89}.
+For the case of $\Delta>0$, while we do not even know whether the list of such determinants is infinite, it is conjectured this is the case; see \cite[pp.~81--82]{bue89} and \cite[A003655]{OEIS}.

-Recall the class number $H(\Delta)$ \cite[pp.~7]{bue89} gives the number of equivalence classes of integral binary quadratic forms with discriminant $\Delta$.
+Recall the class number $H(\Delta)$ \cite[p.~7]{bue89} gives the number of equivalence classes of integral binary quadratic forms with discriminant $\Delta \in \mathbb{Z}$.